kosli-dev/loan-calculator/README.md

 You will notice that this project comes with a CI/CD implementation using github actions.

-There is a simple [blob/master/.github/workflows/master_pipeline.yml](master pipeline) following these steps:
+There is a [master pipeline](blob/master/.github/workflows/master_pipeline.yml) following these steps:

 * Build and Publish Docker Image
 * Declare Merkely Pipeline